oulianov/blog/docs/optimization.markdown

 - economics and finance (planification and resource allocation)
 - transportation (finding the best route for a truck delivering packages)
-- manufacturing and chemistry (line of productions)
+- manufacturing and chemistry (production lines)
 - rigid body dynamics (making robots move)

 There are dozens of recurring optimization problems.
 To describe and solve them, you use [solvers](https://en.wikipedia.org/wiki/List_of_optimization_software), like [Gurobi](https://www.gurobi.com) or [PyOmo](http://www.pyomo.org).